isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 The Excel file is in long (narrow) format.

-## 3. Credibility and Limitations
+## 3. Credibility and limitations

-While the FitBit data provides detailed minute-by-minute insights, the small sample size (30 users) makes it difficult to draw conclusions that apply to a larger population.
-Additionally, the data was collected in 2016, which may not reflect current trends.
+While the Fitbit dataset provides detailed minute-by-minute insights, it has three key limitations:

+- a) small sample size (30 users): not representative, makes it difficult to draw conclusions that apply to a larger population;
-In contrast, the survey dataset from MDPI includes responses from over 500 participants collected in 2020, and thus addresses the first dataset's limitations by offering a more recent and broader perspective.
-It also adds psychological insights on how users interact with their smart devices.
+- b) outdated data (collected in 2016): the dataset may not reflect current trends in smart device usage;
+- c) lack of gender differentiation: since Bellabeat focuses on women's health and wellness, the lack of gender-specific data makes it less relevant for this business task.

+In contrast, the survey dataset from MDPI:

+- a) larger sample size (500+ participants): provides a more robust and representative perspective;
+- b) more recent data (collected in 2020): provides a more recent perspective;
+- c) gender differentiation: includes data that distinguishes between men and women (using a '1' or '2' code), which makes it more relevant to Bellabeat’s focus on women;
+- d) psychological insights: adds an understanding of how users feel about and interact with their smart devices.

+The Data Report from the MDPI dataset provides useful context about the survey’s methodology and organization.
+The survey was conducted by Francesco Lelli (Professor at Tilburg University) and Heidi Toivonen (PostDoc at Ghent University) using Qualtrics, between May and July 2020.
+The research was distributed globally, with no specific pre-selection of participants, and was ethically approved by the IRB of TiSEM (IRB EXE 2020-007), which supports the reliability of the data.

+While this dataset is larger and more recent, it’s important to note that the respondents may still represent a specific demographic.
+This could limit the generalization of the results.

-However, there are still potential biases because Fitbit users may be more active or health-conscious than the average person, and the survey respondents might represent only a specific demographic.
-It is also important to investigate how and where the survey was conducted to better understand the significance of the results.
+Lastly, Fitbit users may be more health-conscious or active than the average person, which could introduce bias in interpreting the findings.

-To ensure data quality, I will:
-- Clean the data for missing values or inconsistencies.
-- Verify that all metrics (e.g., steps, heart rate) are within realistic ranges.
-- Ensure GDPR compliance with anonymized responses in the survey data.

-## 4. Data Integrity and Privacy
+## 4. Data integrity and privacy

-Both datasets are GDPR-compliant and do not contain personally identifiable information.
-They are publicly available and licensed for open use (FitBit data via Kaggle and the survey data via MDPI's open access).
-They have been downloaded and stored locally, to ensure the privacy and integrity of the data before proceeding to the cleaning phase.
+Both datasets are GDPR-compliant and do not contain any personally identifiable information.
+They are publicly available and licensed for open use (Fitbit data via Kaggle and the survey data via MDPI's open access).
+These datasets have been downloaded and stored locally to ensure privacy and data integrity before moving to the cleaning phase.

----

-*This document outlines the data preparation for the Bellabeat project, making sure the selected datasets are ready for the next phase (Process & Cleaning).*